Embedding calculus and grope cobordism of knots: Introduction

 One of the main results of the present paper is the proof of the `surjectivity part' of Conjecture~\ref{conj:universal}. \begin{theorem} For each $n\geq 1$ the homomorphism $\pi_0\ev_n\colon\KK(I^3)\to\pi_0\pT_n(I^3)$ is surjective. \end{theorem} This is just a special case of Theorem~\ref{thm:surj} which says that the same holds for an arbitrary $3$-manifold.

-Starting from a geometric viewpoint, we use different models than the mentioned thread of work: \emph{capped gropes} for finite type theory \cite{CT1} and Goodwillie's \emph{punctured knots model} for embedding calculus (see \cite{Sinha-cosimplicial}).
-Moreover, in \cite{Volic} Voli\'{c} asks `Can one in general understand the geometry of finite type invariants using the evaluation map?', and we make a step forward in that direction.
+Starting from a geometric viewpoint, we use different models than the mentioned thread of work: \emph{capped gropes} for finite type theory~\cite{CT1} and Goodwillie's \emph{punctured knots model} for embedding calculus (see~\cite{Sinha-cosimplicial}).
+Moreover, in~\cite{Volic} Voli\'{c} asks `Can one in general understand the geometry of finite type invariants using the evaluation map?', and we make a step forward in that direction.
+Namely, our main Theorem~\ref{the-main} implies that (see \eqref{eq:key-statement} and Corollary~\ref{cor:detect-tree} for the precise statement)